danm0e/react-training-presentation/slides/3-React/1-ISOS-Standards.md

 a.
 We are utilizing a state management library redux-toolkit and redux-saga for managing centralized application state.
 b.
 Normalize and organize the state structure to ensure a predictable and efficient data flow.
 c.
 Try to avoid unnecessary or excessive use of global state; prefer local component state when applicable.
-d.
-We are using re-select library for memorization techniques to optimize state updates which will eventually enhance the performance of our application to a significant amount by reducing unnecessary re-renders on the DOM.

 TypeScript